paytrail/api-documentation/docs/README.md

 ##### Request

-The commit request body schema is the same as the one used for [creating payments](#create-request-body) expect with the addition of a the new token field (which must also be included as part of HMAC calculation):
+The commit request body schema is the same as the one used for [create payment request body section](#create-payment) expect with the addition of a the new token field (which must also be included as part of HMAC calculation):

 | field | info   | required           | description        |
 |-------|--------|--------------------|--------------------|